catsigma/liquidpacker/examples/README.md

 ### foo and bar
 ```
-liqpack install foo/
+liquidpacker install foo/
-liqpack build foo/
+liquidpacker build foo/
 ```
 This will install both `foo` and it's dependencies.

 ### token
 ```
-liqpack install use_of_token/
+liquidpacker install use_of_token/
-liqpack build use_of_token/
+liquidpacker build use_of_token/
 ```